nedondev/JavaFX_Game_Server/README.md

 >
 >3.
 Set the password about databaseSystem password in Setting.sDatabaseSystemPassword.
 >
 >4.
-Build this server. (this server is optimized for https://github.com/jrcforever/JavaFX_Game_Client. so if you want to test this server. then I recommand you to install the client.)
+Build this server. (this server is optimized for https://github.com/jrcforever/JavaFX_Game_Client. so if you want to test this server. then also I recommands you to install the client project.)

 <br></br>
 Demo 1.0.0v ( 2016.
 02. 18 )